superphy/insilico-subtyping/README.md

 ### Arguments:

-1.  `new` - sub-command for adding new subtype in phylotyper.
+1.  `new` - Sub-command for adding new subtype in phylotyper.
 Other sub-commands are `genome` for running phylotyper on genome input.
 2.  `subtype_scheme` - The name for the subtype scheme.
 3.  `subtype_assignment_file` - Subtypes for input loci sequences.
 4.  `output_directory` - Results and graphics will be output to this directory.
 Files will be overwritten.
-5.  `reference_loci1.fasta` - fasta DNA or amino-acid sequence input.
+5.  `reference_loci1.fasta` - Fasta DNA or amino-acid sequence input.
     Multiple loci should be provided as separate files.
 Each entry in each fasta file should have a subtype assignment in the `subtype_assignment_file`.